Table of Contents

 Less Established Brands

-Smaller or less-known brands might offer good-quality budget guitars as a way to gain recognition in the market without charging a premium for their name.
+Smaller or less-known brands might offer good-quality budget guitars to gain recognition in the market without charging a premium for their name.

 Higher Production Volume